smartems/smartems/docs/sources/installation/configuration.md

 > Only available in smartEMS v6.5+.

-Disable creation of admin user on first start of grafana.
+Disable creation of admin user on first start of smartems.

 ### admin_user